scenee/relax/README.md

 NOTE: Relax might be working on Xcode 7.3.1

 Relax depends on only command line tools pre-installed in macOS and Xcode.
-You don't need to take care of a host envornment(i.e. ruby version and gem settings).
+You don't need to take care of a host environment(i.e. ruby version and gem settings).

-As a result, You can set up iOS build environment on a new machine quickly including keychain and provisionig profiles.
+As a result, You can set up iOS build environment on a new machine quickly including keychain and provisioning profiles.

-For example, it's easy to manage a build server with a provisioning tool like Ansible.

 # Getting Started